Chao-Xi/jxazurebook/docs/chap5/dp900_qa.md

 Normalization is the process of organizing data in a database.

-**This includes creating tables and establishing relationships between those tables according to rules designed both to protect the data** and to **make the database more flexible by eliminatinq redundancy and inconsistent dependency**.
+**This includes creating tables and establishing relationships between those tables according to rules designed both to protect the data** and to **make the database more flexible by eliminating redundancy and inconsistent dependency**.

 14